Energy and Environment Program

 Forum on Global Energy, Economy, and Security

-The 2014 Forum on Global Energy, Economy, and Security was held in Aspen July 7 through 10.
+The 2015 Forum on Global Energy, Economy, and Security will be held in Aspen June 9-12.

 In 2005, the Forum on Global Energy, Economy, and Security spun off from the Aspen Institute's long-running Energy Policy Forum to allow a more concentrated focus on international oil and gas and their relationship to economic and security issues.